tiagocoutinho/linuxpy/README.md

 Human friendly interface to linux subsystems using python.

-Provides python access to several linux subsystems like V4L2, input and USB (still in progress).
+Provides python access to several linux subsystems like V4L2, input, MIDI and, in the future, USB.

+Requirements:
-Only works on python >= 3.9.
+* python >= 3.9
+* Fairly recent linux kernel
+* Installed kernel modules you want to access

+There are no python libraries required!

+Also there are no C libraries required.
+Everything is done here through direct ioctl, read and write calls.

+To be able to update generated files you do need black and requests.

 ## Installation